-- 1 The TNC positions the tool in the tool axis at rapid traverse FMAX to the entered set-up clearance above the workpiece surface. - 2 The tool drills to the total hole depth in one movement. - 3 Once the tool has reached the total hole depth, the direction of spindle rotation is reversed and the tool is retracted to the setup clearance at the end of the dwell time.
-If programmed, the tool moves to the 2nd set-up clearance at FMAX. - 4 The TNC stops the spindle turning at set-up clearance.
+- 1 The TNC positions the tool in the tool axis at rapid traverse FMAX to the entered set-up clearance above the workpiece surface. - 2 The tool drills to the total hole depth in one movement. - 3 It then reverses the direction of spindle rotation again and the tool is retracted to the setup clearance.
+If you have entered a 2nd set-up clearance the TNC will move the tool with FMAX towards it. - 4 The TNC stops the spindle turning at set-up clearance.